 MSM (methylsulfonylmethane) is a naturally occurring form of sulfur that is found in plants and animals.
-MSM is used to relieve joint pain in aging horses and performance horses.
-It helps maintain healthy connective tissue, cartilage, bones, and hooves.
-It also supports a healthy skin and coat in horses.
+MSM is used to support joint comfort in aging horses and performance horses.

-Horses and other mammals can not use pure sulfur.
-MSM is an organic sulfur compound found in fresh alfalfa, and grains.
+Horses and other mammals cannot utilize pure sulfur in its elemental form.
+MSM is an organic sulfur compound found in fresh alfalfa and grains.
 It has high bioavailability and is safe to consume.

 Sulfur is involved in many metabolic functions including carbohydrate metabolism, protein synthesis and protection from oxidative stress.
-It is also a component of glucosamine and collagen which are necessary to maintain health connective tissue and cartilage in your horse.
+It is also a component of glucosamine and collagen, both components of healthy connective tissue and cartilage in your horse.

-Horses that are deficient in sulfur may experience inflammatory or degenerative issues like slow recovery from exercise, hoof problems or joint pain.
+Horses that are deficient in sulfur may experience inflammatory or degenerative issues like slow recovery from exercise, poor hoof quality, or joint pain.

 MSM has benefits for heavily exercised horses by minimizing oxidative damage and inflammation allowing their muscles to recover quickly.
-It is frequently given to high performance horses to keep them in top competition shape.
+It is frequently given to high-level performance horses to keep them in peak competition condition.